All Products

 • You can upgrade the reserved capacity for each ALB instance an unlimited number of times.
 However, you can downgrade or cancel the reservation a maximum of two times per day in total.

-• If the underlying performance metrics for your reserved capacity exceed the maximum auto-scaling performance of the ALB instance, you cannot downgrade or cancel the reservation for seven days after it is successfully created.
+• If the underlying performance metrics that correspond to your reserved capacity exceed the maximum auto-scaling performance of the ALB instance, you cannot downgrade or cancel the reservation for seven days after it is successfully created.

 Console

-In the ALB console, click the ID of the target instance.
-On the Instance Details page, select the Resource Reservation tab.
+In the ALB console, click the ID of the target instance to go to the Instance Details page.
+Select the Resource Reservation tab.

-• To modify the reserved LCU capacity, click LCU Resource Reservation, set a new value for Total Reserved LCUs, and click OK.
+• To modify the reserved LCU capacity, click LCU Resource Reservation, reset the value of Total Reserved LCUs, and click OK.

 • To cancel the resource reservation, click Cancel Resource Reservation and then click OK.